CodeAbbey/Translations/README.md

 Problem Translations for [CodeAbbey](http://www.codeabbey.com)

 We are going to create translations for problem statements of the CodeAbbey site.
 Most wanted languages are `French` and `Spanish` though we'll be glad to add `Italian`, `German`, `Hindi`, `Chinese` and others.
 As about `Russian` - the site's author is able to do it himself.

 Currently we need volunteers to help in this process.
 If you have a good knowledge of some of the languages mentioned above, and, preferably, of `Markdown` and `GitHub` - and want to lend us a hand, you are welcome.
 If you do not feel well with GitHub advanced features, you are welcome to use its `gist` functionality.
 We will be glad if you put your name in the form `translated by John Doe` below the text (it would be shown on the site).

+You are welcome to visit relevant [discussion at our forum](http://www.codeabbey.com/index/forum_topic/a3aa8b35e8fe646c6f6f4298035fcae4).

 Here follow descriptions of both approaches.